Edmund Giszter Adult & Child Psychotherapist / Counsellor

-I am accredited as both an adult counsellor and a child psychotherapist and work in private practice with adults, adolescents and children.
+I am an adult counsellor and a child psychotherapist and work in private practice with adults, adolescents and children.

 I hold a Masters Degree in Integrative Child Psychotherapy (Institute for the Art in Therapy & Education) and a Diploma in Psychodynamic Counselling (Highgate Counselling Centre).
 I have trained in short term interventions and am currently working towards accreditation in Interpersonal Psychotherapy for Depressed Adolescents (Anna Freud Centre).
 I have also trained for two years in Core Process Psychotherapy, a Buddhist informed psychotherapy (Karuna Institute), and undertaken trainings in Fundamentals of Psychosynthesis (Institute of Psychosynthesis), Cognitive Analytic Therapy (ACAT) and Foundation in Art Therapy (British Association of Art Therapist).

-I am accredited by both the British Association for Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP).
+I am registered with both the British Association for Counselling and Psychotherapy (BACP) and the UK Council for Psychotherapy (UKCP).

 I began my training in counselling and psychotherapy over 25 years ago and I have worked with adults at Highgate Counselling Centre, as a therapist in CAMHS for the NHS, for the charity Place2Be and in primary and secondary schools.
 I have practiced meditation for 30 years and have run mindfulness courses in several large companies.